MaskdDev/MaskdDev-Docs/docs/writerstats/changelog/index.md

 - /session group now checks for permissions in specific channel before starting to prevent errors.
 - Custom dynamic status support has been added to show number of servers and number of users in WriterStats' status.
+- Updated update pending message for creating new sessions to include prompt to join support server and to try again later.

 ### Modified

 - `/session group`
+- `/session individual`

 ## Version 2.5.0